yairm210/Unciv/docs/Developers/Building-Locally.md

     -   Choose "Application"
     -   Give the configuration a name, we recommend "Desktop"
     -   Set the module classpath (the box to the right of the Java selection) to `Unciv.desktop.main` (`Unciv.desktop` for Bumblebee or below), main class to `com.unciv.app.desktop.DesktopLauncher` and `<repo_folder>\android\assets\` as the Working directory, OK to close the window
+        -   It _may_ be useful to set some VM options - activate the field in the run config editor with Alt-V or via the Modify Options menu, then add `-Xmx4096m -Xms256m -XX:MaxMetaspaceSize=256m` to allow a debugged game a little more memory.
+Or, use the `-DnoLog=` or `-DonlyLog=` options to control console logging.
+See the [Log.kt](https://github.com/yairm210/Unciv/blob/master/core/src/com/unciv/utils/Log.kt) comments for details.
         -   If you get a `../../docs/uniques.md (No such file or directory)` error that means you forgot to set the working directory!
 -   Select the Desktop configuration (or however you chose to name it) and click the green arrow button to run!
 Or you can use the next button -the green critter with six legs and two feelers - to start debugging.
 -   A few Android Studio settings that are recommended: